0xmuralik/cw-migration/passage/README.md

 The env variables for each migration are taken from `cw-migrations/passage/.env` .
 Inside the .env file, there are 3 sets of variables.

-1. Configurable ENVs: Chain ID, Admin key name, Path to contracts and current directory
+1. Configurable ENVs: Chain ID, Path to contracts and current directory
 2. Contract based ENVs: Changes based on current contract migration
 3. Runtime ENVs: Temporary store to access variables accross scripts during migrations

 Only configurable envs must be set by the user.

 * ChainID: chain id of the network
-* Key: name of the admin key
 * Path to contracts: absolute path to passage-contracts
 * Current Directory: absolute path to `cw-migrations/passage` (pwd).